Baxter International Inc. (BAX) Shares Down Despite Recent Market Volatility

-Baxter International Inc. (NYSE: BAX)’s stock price has decreased by -0.26 compared to its previous closing price of 42.99.
-However, the company has seen a 0.14% increase in its stock price over the last five trading sessions.
+Baxter International Inc. (NYSE: BAX)’s stock price has gone decline by -0.89 in comparison to its previous close of 42.50, however, the company has experienced a -1.54% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/08/23 that Baxter Selling Biopharma-Solutions Arm for $4.25 Billion

 Is It Worth Investing in Baxter International Inc. (NYSE: BAX) Right Now?

-compared to its average ratio and a 36-month beta value of 0.57.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 2 as “overweight,” 12 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for BAX is 0.57.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 2 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now